-- Arts Activity Days We can bring a wide range of arts and crafts activities to your venue, which also embed themes of recycling.
-We currently deliver a day of arts activities during each school holiday to Richard House children’s hospice.
+- Arts Activity Days We can bring a wide range of arts and crafts activities to your project, which also embed themes of recycling.
 All of our activities are led by Disabled artists, with the additional benefits that role-modelling brings.

 - Arts Awards Together!
 2012 CIC is an Arts Award Centre and can provide you with a trained Assessor.
 We can also deliver the Arts Award programme directly to you.
-We currently deliver a film-specific Arts Award programme to Richard House children’s hospice, as well as delivering it more generally to the 18-25 year olds participating in our year-round Clubs programme.
+We currently deliver the Arts Award programme to children and young people participating in our Join in from Home programme.